fmgarage/fx-reports/docs/index.md

 Exports from a FileMaker database are extremely quick to set up but also very limited – think of human readable column headers for instance.
 On the other end there is [LibXL](https://www.libxl.com) via the [MBS plugin](https://www.mbsplugins.eu/component_XL.shtml) where you can (and have to!) define every single detail of every cell that you want to put into your Excel file.

 FX_Reports combines both the simplicity and flexibility into a single tool.
 You can use JSON to define the structure and content of your output file.
-For instance changing the column headers of a previously exported file looks something like this:
+For instance changing the column headers of a previously exported file is as easy as this:

 ```json
 { "rows": [